 The Organization maintains its cash in various banks considered to be high quality financial institutions, whereby interest and non-interest-bearing deposits are insured up to \$250,000 by the Federal Deposit Insurance Corporation ("FDIC").
-At June 30, 2023, the Organization had \$131,222 in excess of FDIC insured limits.
-The Organization has not incurred any losses as a result of such excess funds and believes it is not exposed to any significant risk.
+At June 30, 2025, the Organization does not have any uninsured cash deposits.

 The Organization maintains its investments at a high-quality brokerage firm, whereby holdings are insured up to \$500,000 by the Securities Investment Protection Corporation ("SIPC").
-As of June 30, 2023, the Organization held on account approximately \$2,709,947 in excess of the insured limit.
+As of June 30, 2025, the Organization held on account approximately \$3,030,251 in excess of the insured limit.
 The Organization has not experienced any losses related to these uninsured balances and believes it is not exposed to any significant risk.